ScilifelabDataCentre/dds_workshop/docs/2_getting_started_session.md

 ![Screenshot of the email text](https://i.imgur.com/jNRslTk.png)

-The registration involves choise of a username and password.
+The registration involves choise of a **username** and **password**.
 Please, make sure to remember your username and to choose a strong password.
 Usage of password manager is recommended.

 Once that is done, the command to log in with the client is:
 ~~~